tardate/LittleModelArt/README.md

-# Little Model Art Projects
+# 129 Little Model Art Projects

+> Latest addition:sparkles: [Kyushu J7W1](./projects/IJN/Kyushu/J7W1) - Building the Kyūshū J7W Shinden 震電, as used by Kōichi Shikishima in Godzilla Minus One to deliver the final fatal blow.
+No electronics in this one.

 Just my personal collection of scale modelling, miniatures, and art projects.